 Exceptional durability and travel-ready design come at a cost.
-The YETI Panga weighs 5.2 lbs when empty and boasts a hefty price tag of $299.99.
+The YETI Panga weighs 5.2 lbs when empty and costs an arm and a leg.
 These drawbacks are minor if you are transporting electronics in a super wet environment or you are looking for a seriously waterproof, airplane-ready, cover-all-your-bases pack for your next international adventure.

 Read review: YETI Panga 50